 - What is the definition of a chemical according to the Swedish Chemical Society?

-According to the Swedish Chemical Society, a chemical is a macroscopically homogeneous element or chemical compound used in industrial or commercial processes.
+the Swedish Chemical Society, a chemical is a macroscopically homogeneous element or chemical compound used in industrial

 - Why can the mixture of different chemicals be dangerous even if each of them is harmless in small amounts?